philipdavey/vhdl_portfolio/AES/READ_ME.md

 #### Final Round:

-The Final Round consists of the Sub Bytes, Shift Rows and Add Round Key operations.
+The Final Round consists of the Sub Bytes, Shift Rows and Add Round Key operations only.
 The Final Round outputs the Ciphertext.

 #### Block Diagram: